Cogges/cogges.github.io/apcm/2014/test_agenda.md

 11. Commissioning of the new PCC

 ###Worship, followed by presentations and discussion:
-1. Ministry Hubs:
+1. Ministry Hubs:<br>
- 1.1.
-Children's Hub
+ 1. Children's Hub<br>
- 1.2.
-Social Activities & Special Events Hub
+ 2. Social Activities & Special Events Hub<br>
- 1.3.
-Outreach & Evangelism Hub
+ 3. Outreach & Evangelism Hub

 2. The Vicar, Rev Simon Kirby
 Simon will be reminding us of some of the exciting developments in the life of Cogges in the last year.<br>